man looks out window representing tips for dry january

 Alcohol and Panic Disorder

 Alcohol is often abused due to its calming effects, leading to frequent co-occurrence with panic disorder.
 Some people may increase their alcohol consumption over time as a way to self-medicate against the anxiety-driven symptoms of panic disorder.
-Discontinuing use, though, can dramatically increase anxiety levels and the chance of experiencing panic attacks.
+Discontinuing or persistent use, though, can dramatically increase anxiety levels and the chance of experiencing panic attacks.

 Marijuana and Panic Disorder